 Or how about when your priorities change?

-“Old” is a construct
+“Old” is a Societal Construct

 A recent study by PLOS determined that as people continue to live longer, 65 must now be considered middle age.
 65 is no longer the threshold of life’s end, and we have to consider what that means for us.